 Born in Lyon, Marion began studying Archeology and Classical Literature in Lyon, later continuing her studies in Athens.
 After receiving her Master’s in Classical Literature, she participated in a language exchange program in northern Greece.
 She then pursued studies in teaching French as a Foreign Language (FLE) and children’s theater.
 After this, she taught literature and theater, and served as the pedagogical coordinator in a French school in Istanbul, where she remained for eight years.
 An avid traveler and linguist, she continues to enjoy learning new languages and discovering new cultures.
 Thanks to her years working abroad, she speaks fluent English, Greek and Turkish.
 She has a passion for Japan, and has studied the language and culture of the country on her own for years.
 Her personal interests include gastronomy, archeology, theater, kendo, and yoga.

-Ms Anderson is a native of Southern California, where she studied education at San Diego State University and began her career as a teacher.
+Ms Anderson was born and raised in Southern California, where she studied education at San Diego State University and began her career as a teacher.
 After traveling across Europe in 2009, she took a course to earn her certification in teaching English as a second language (TESOL).
 Teaching abroad for 2 years in Turkey and South Korea provided her an opportunity to teach children in different social, economic and cultural backgrounds that broadened her teaching experiences.
 She loves traveling and while abroad also visited such amazing places as Germany, Greece, China, Taiwan, Thailand and the Czech Republic.
 Ms Anderson loves using creative/artistic approaches to her curriculum, and in her spare time enjoys reading historical fiction, visiting museums, practicing yoga and playing beach volleyball!

-Murielle is French-American and has been teaching pre-elementary and kindergarten for the past 14 years.
-She worked as an activity coordinator for children's summer programs in Italy, Switzerland, Greece, The Bahamas and Mexico.
+Originally from Bordeaux, Murielle is French-American and she joined the teaching team of SDFAS in 2009.
+She has been in charge of 1st, 2nd and 3rd grade.
+She has a Degree in Language Art and Modern Literature from the University of Dijon Bourgogne and earned the French elementary teaching Diploma with the Mission Laïque Française and the University of Caen (France).
+Before starting her teaching career, she worked as an activity coordinator for children's summer programs in Italy, Switzerland, Greece, The Bahamas and Mexico.
 She then moved to the United States and began her teaching career at the Portland French School in Oregon.
 She moved on to teach at L'Ecole Française du Maine where she was a teacher and the curriculum coordinator for the pre-elementary and elementary grades.
-During her tenure in Maine, she taught CP and CE1 and was the study hall tutor for elementary grades.
-With her excellent experience as a first grade teacher and as a curriculum coordinator, Murielle is a well-rounded addition to the elementary school faculty.
+During her tenure in Maine, she taught Preschool, CP and CE1.
+Muielle loves travelling, hiking, walking on the beach and practicing yoga.

 Originally from Bayonne (Pyrénées Atlantiques), Mr. Carlier studied at the Schools of Fine Arts in Pau and Lyon before his military service.
 He then enrolled at the University of Toulouse Le Mirail where he earned his Bachelor's Degree in Art History.
 After teaching art in middle school for a year, he completed his Masters of Education at the Academy of Versailles.
 He taught at the French school for two years in Portland, Oregon and then moved to the east coast to join the faculty of L'Ecole Française du Maine, where he worked for three years before joining SDFAS.
 Since 2011, Francis has been the director of the Lower School, and he also continues teaching, as he loves to keep in touch with the students.
 In San Diego, he discovered a new passion: surfing.